-As an editor, when it comes your manuscript, I strive not for perfection but for excellence.
+As an editor who is not a superhuman, when it comes your manuscript, I strive not for perfection but for excellence.

 My services include a range, from book editing to writing marketing book copy and evaluating manuscripts and screenplays.
-In addition, I also judge for Writer’s Digest.
+In addition, I have also judged for Writer’s Digest.

 Clients Who Have Placed in Prestigious Writing Contests

 - Cathryn Swallia, writing as C.F.
 Gannett.
-Historical romance fiction, ACFW’s First Impressions.
-2018; Historical fiction, third place in WCCW’s First Page contest.
-2019
+Historical romance, ACFW’s First Impressions, 2018 (semi-finalist); Historical fiction, third place in West Coast Christian Writer’s First Page contest, 2019

 While I’ve worked with many great clients—from beginning to best-selling writers, various faith-based groups, and publishers—I’d love to work with you too!
 As an editor, I value you and your work.
 You’ve written a book—that’s huge!
 That’s one perfect step in the right direction!